Instructional Coaching Focus Areas

 Participation Strategies

-• Ensure variety of student voices
+• Ensure a variety of student voices

 • Use of discussion protocols